image & perception of the west dvd

 The DVD takes a journey through the West via the existing transport corridors, pointing out the positive aspects of the region, current & projected statistics, the issues & future vision.
 The DVD concludes with 4 short animations suggesting opportunities for cost effective improvements to existing infrastructure.

 Special attention was given to make the packaging really stand out so it would capture the attention of busy bureaucrats.
 The DVD includes an introduction & 5 sections: issues, facts, vision, opportunities and credits.
-Follow the links below to watch each section on YouTube:
+Watch each section below:

 “I looked at the DVD “Image and Perception of the West” and think it’s a great piece.
 The detail and integration of the triple bottom line social economic and environmental is its strength and cuts through all the ‘poor me’ victim West stuff.
 I really liked the offering of immediate possible solutions which brought the perception into a solvable solution.
 It just ain’t rocket science.
 This work really shows the value of the arts and film to local government and economic growth.